ryangoeglein/CloudUploader-CLI/README.md

-# CloudUploader CLI Tool
+# Cloud Uploader CLI Tool

 CloudUploader is a command-line interface (CLI) tool designed to facilitate file uploads to Azure Blob Storage.
-This script allows users to quickly and easily upload files, either using an existing Azure Storage account or by creating a new one directly from the command line.
+It includes user authentication, file path validation, and options for overwriting existing files.

 ## Features
-- **User-friendly prompts** for configuration and file uploads.
-- **Progress bar** for monitoring upload status.
-- **Supports multiple uploads** without restarting the script.
-- **Cross-platform compatibility** with Linux and macOS.
-- **Azure CLI integration** for seamless interaction with Azure Blob Storage.
+- Authenticate with Azure using the Azure CLI.
+- Upload files to a specified Azure Blob Storage container.
+- Check for existing files and prompt for overwrite.
+- Display upload progress using `pv` (if available).

 ## Prerequisites
 Before you start, ensure you have the following: